 The University catalog addresses admission requirements for the cyber security program.

-Students will take courses in network security, digital forensics and cyber crime, cyber security risk management, cryptography, software security, and cyber law to get hands-on experience with protecting networks, computers, programs, and institutional data from attack, damage or unauthorized access.
+Students take courses in network security, digital forensics and cyber crime, cyber security risk management, cryptography, software security, and cyber law to get hands-on experience with protecting networks, computers, programs, and institutional data from attack, damage or unauthorized access.
 Students have two options when earning a Master of Science in Cyber Security degree:

-Cybersecurity graduates can provide their expertise in the public and private sectors, benefiting the needs of large and small businesses, the U.S. government and military, contractors, and research organizations.
+Graduates with a Cyber Security degree can provide expertise in the public and private sectors, benefiting the needs of large and small businesses, the U.S. government and military, contractors and research organizations.

-In San Antonio alone, the cybersecurity field is rapidly growing, with NSA/CSS Texas; the Twenty-Fourth Air Force (Air Forces Cyber); the Twenty-Fifth Air Force (Air Force Intelligence, Surveillance and Reconnaissance); the U.S. Air Force Cryptologic and Cyber Systems Division; and numerous military contractors such as General Dynamics, Raytheon, and Booz Allen Hamilton located in the area.
+In San Antonio alone, the cyber security field is rapidly growing, with employers including NSA/CSS Texas; the 16th Air Force; the U.S. Air Force Cryptologic and Cyber Systems Division; and numerous military contractors such as General Dynamics, Raytheon, and Booz Allen Hamilton located in the area.

-Additionally, Southwest Research Institute, USAA, Rackspace, Digital Defense and IPSecure represent a few of many private organizations that look to hire cybersecurity professionals.
+Additionally, Southwest Research Institute, USAA, Rackspace, Digital Defense and IPSecure represent a few of many private organizations that hire cyber security professionals.